Matt — Philosophy/Debate, Analytical Writing, Latin & Senior Seminar

 Amy holds an MA in Counseling from New York University as well as an MS in Education from Hunter College.
 Her undergraduate studies were at Binghamton University where she earned a BA in English.
 Amy served as an academic advisor and counselor at New York University and the City University of New York.
 She also taught at The Buckley School in New York City and Packer Collegiate Institute in Brooklyn Heights.
 As a teacher, Amy always believed in customizing the curriculum to best serve the needs of her students without compromising the content.
 She has extensive experience as a parent volunteer in the Westfield Public Schools.
 Amy’s dream educational environment is at FlexSchool where the students, parents and faculty work together to provide the best learning experience for our students.

 Our goal is to help bright middle and high school students achieve their academic, emotional and social potential in an accepting community where learning is awesome.
 We hope you will want to join our team of subject experts.
-If after reading our website, our approach and philosophy resonate with you, please send your resume and a cover email to email@example.com.
+If after reading our website, our approach and philosophy resonate with you, please check out our Careers page to apply for our open positions.
 Come join our great teaching team!